vackosar/vackosar.github.io/_posts/2024-06-09-Bash-Tricks-I-Use.md

 # I usually set these options.
 # The -e option causes bash to exit immediately if any command exits with a non-zero status.
 # The -x option prints every command before it is executed to simulate debugging.
-- The -u option causes bash to exit immediately if any unset variable is used.
+# The -u option causes bash to exit immediately if any unset variable is used.

 set -eux

 echo "before";
 {
   echo "inner";

+  # This will cause exit from the function.
   false;

   echo "we will never get here";

 } || echo failed

 echo "continue here";